archerpmorgan/selfteach_reactjs/README.md

 - Utilize the Date Studied field
 - Add more vizualizations
 - add a form in problem set to be more exact about what you want (currently just takes from all books)

+## Book Ingestion

+Q. How can a user access a book for use in his/her personal account?
+A. There is a centralized store of books available which anyone can rope into their bookset.

+Q. How do books get added to the centralized book repository?
+A. The service Admin can upload any book using a standard format.
+Also, any user may upload an ingest request using the form to be approved by the Admin.
+If approved, the book is available for all to use.

+Q. What is the standard format?
+A. See here for documentation

+## How to run

+from the command line, run

+    `npm install`

+To download the node packages.
+Then, run

+    `npm start`